GA-CyberWorkforceAcademy/GTA-Training-2020/module2/ReconMethods.md

 gathering information about computers, systems, networks, and the organizations they belong to.
 This is generally the first step in a process used by attackers to achieve their goals.
 An attacker may use various tools, techniques, and technologies.
-Some of the utilities or tools used for Footprinting may include (but is not limited to) the following:
+Some of the utilities or tools used for footprinting may include (but is not limited to) the following:

 Open Source Intelligence (OSINT)